 The best solution is, of course, to keep your drainpipes clear.
 Prevention is better than cure, so place strainers in all your drains, avoid pouring cooking oil in the sink and run hot water or a vinegar-baking soda solution down all drains every few weeks.

 When to call in a professional plumber

 Sometimes you just have to call in a professional plumber to clear a blocked drainpipe, especially if the issue is underground.
 If tree roots have broken into the drainpipe, or a large object is stuck in it, the pipe might need to be excavated and replaced.

 A professional plumber can use tools such as a CCTV drain camera or a jet rodder to locate the blockage and clear it effectively.
-If you suspect your drainpipe might have a blockage that needs professional attention, we offer free, no-obligation quotes on all drainpipe cleaning.
+If you suspect your drainpipe might have a blockage that needs professional attention, we offer a fixed price on all drainpipe cleaning.